-I have been making films since I was 13; I will leave you to work out how long that’s been.
-I started in the film industry as a runner on a series of horror films in Sydney, Australia.
-Back in the UK I worked for HTV in Bristol on a number of TV dramas.
+Colin Skevington is an award winning film maker who has been making films since he was 13.
+He started professionally in the film industry as a runner on a series of horror films in Sydney, Australia.
+Back in the UK he worked for HTV in Bristol on a number of TV dramas.

-I was interested in the business side of film making and became a distributor for the RSPB Film and Video Unit, selling films to television companies and video distributors as well as negotiating co-production agreements with Channel 4 and the BBC Natural History Unit.
+He became interested in the business side of film making taking on the role of distributor for the RSPB Film and Video Unit, licensing films to television companies and video distributors as well as negotiating co-production agreements with Channel 4 and the BBC Natural History Unit.

-I eventually became head of the unit making corporate, campaigning and promotional films as well as wildlife documentaries.
-I left the RSPB to become a freelancer and created several television formats including 'In the Dark' hosted by Julian Clary, which piloted with ITV in the UK and sold to 39 territories.
-I also wrote scripts for the BBC2 entertainment show “Full House” with Francine Stock, Simon Callow and John Sessions.
+Colin eventually became head of the unit which produced corporate, campaigning and promotional films as well as wildlife documentaries.
+Colin left the RSPB to become a freelancer and created several television formats including 'In the Dark' hosted by Julian Clary, which piloted with ITV in the UK and sold to 39 territories.
+He also wrote scripts for the BBC2 entertainment show “Full House” with Francine Stock, Simon Callow and John Sessions.

-I started Moon Watcher Media in 2006 and as an experienced film maker I have created work for clients including local authorities, charities and companies like Virgin Trains and Network Rail.
-For me the key to making a good film is to know your audience; it’s the rule of thumb.
-You must know what you’re going to say and say it in a way that will engage and involve the audience.
+Colin started Moon Watcher Media in 2006 and as an experienced film maker he has created work for clients including local authorities, charities and companies like the Bank of Montreal, Virgin Trains and Network Rail.
+For Colin the key to making a good film is to know the audience.
+"It’s the rule of thumb.
+You must know what you’re going to say and say it in a way that will engage and involve the audience."